What Is Live Resin & How Is It Consumed?

 How is Live Resin Made?

 Live resin is made using the same solvent-based process as many other concentrates, but the key difference with live resin is that the extraction is performed on flash-frozen marijuana.
-It is believed that this preserves the plant’s freshness (and the cannabinoids and terpenes).
+(That’s where the “live” in live resin comes from!)
+It is believed that this preserves the plant’s freshness.
+When it’s time for extraction, the flower is thawed, and the solvent is cooled.
+To purge the solvent, the temperature is again kept low to preserve heat-sensitive terpenes.2

 How Do You Smoke Live Resin?